If you are starting to take trading more seriously or have a large portfolio, you must look at Interactive Brokers.

 What is Interactive Brokers Canada?

 Interactive Brokers Canada is the Canadian expansion of the US brokerage Interactive Brokers and was founded in 1978.
-Reputed for its competitive trading fees and commissions, the company operates in several countries, including the US, Hong Kong, Japan, India, UK, Switzerland, Estonia, Russia, China, Liechtenstein, and Canada.
+Reputed for its competitive trading fees and commissions, the company operates in several countries, including the US, Hong Kong, Japan, India, the UK, Switzerland, Estonia, Russia, China, Liechtenstein, and Canada.

 Interactive Brokers Canada allows you to capitalize on its proprietary ‘SmartRouting’ technology to search for and avail the best market prices, connecting to 125 markets in 31 countries.